chriskyfung/chriskyfung.github.io/_posts/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 The screenshot above shows that there are 6 steps required for completing this lab.
 Combining with the instruction details, they are translated to the following mission statements.

-1. Configure a deployment template and apply it to Deployment Manager.
+1. Configure a deployment template and apply it to the Deployment Manager.

 2. The deployment creates a VM instance with an embedded `startup-script`.

-3. The VM instance that has a startup-script also has a tag item called `http`.
+3. The VM instance that has a startup-script also has a tag called `http`.

-4. Create a firewall rule that allows port 80 (http) traffic and is applied using the tag `http`.
+4. Create a firewall rule that allows port 80 (HTTP) traffic and is applied using the tag `http`.

 5. The virtual machine responds to web requests using the Apache web server, which should be installed by the startup script.